akaanirban/spams-python3/README.md

 If you don't have libblas.so and liblapack.so in /lib or /usr/lib, you need to edit `setup.py`

+## INITIAL START
+Run the runDev.sh from inside `~/spams-python3` everytime you start the session.

 #### MacOS:
 TODO
 <!-- The installation has been tested with MacOS 10 (Lion), it required that packages were installed with `port install`: